Linear Regression in Machine Learning

-In statistical modeling, regression analysis is a statistical process for estimating the relationships among variables.
-It includes many techniques for modeling and analyzing several variables when the focus is on the relationship between a dependent variable and one or more independent variables (or ‘predictors’).
-Regression is a predictive modeling analysis technique.
+In statistical modelling, regression analysis is a statistical process for estimating the relationships among variables.
+It includes many techniques for modelling and analyzing several variables when the focus is on the relationship between a dependent variable and one or more independent variables (or ‘predictors’).
+Regression is a predictive modelling analysis technique.
 It estimates a relationship between the dependent and an independent variable.

 Use of Regression:

 - Determine the strength of predictors.

 - Trend forecasting.